-Her students have been offered full or partial scholarships for graduate vocal performance programs at Juilliard, Rice University, Indiana University, Cincinnati College-Conservatory, University of Michigan, University of Maryland, Bard College, Guildhall-London, Peabody Conservatory, Boston Conservatory, New England Conservatory, Eastman School of Music, Manhattan School of Music, Cleveland Institute of Music, and Westminster Choir College.
-They have performed with opera companies including Opera Theatre of Saint Louis, Washington National Opera, Chautauqua, Glimmerglass, Sarasota, Kansas City, Central City, and at the summer festivals/young artist programs of Tanglewood, San Francisco Opera/Merola, Aspen, Miami, Caramoor, Teatro Nuovo/Bel Canto, Amalfi Coast, and Les Chorégies d’Orange, France.
+Her students have won top awards at national and international competitions and have been offered full or partial scholarships for graduate vocal performance programs at the Juilliard School, Rice University, Indiana University, Cincinnati College-Conservatory, University of Michigan, University of Maryland, Bard College, Guildhall-London, Peabody Conservatory, Boston Conservatory, New England Conservatory, Manhattan School of Music, Cleveland Institute of Music, and Westminster Choir College; they have performed with opera companies including Opera Theatre of Saint Louis, Washington National Opera, Chautauqua, Glimmerglass, Sarasota, Kansas City; and at the summer festival/young artist programs of Tanglewood, San Francisco Opera/Merola, Caramoor, Teatro Nuovo/Bel Canto, Aspen, Miami, Amalfi Coast, and Les Chorégies d’Orange, France.

 Recent Roberts Student and Alumni Accomplishments: